 12. Government Assistance for Students and Teachers in Private Education (GASTPE)

 If there’s one disappointment we always have to deal in the education system, it is still the Government’s project and their delivery time.
 A closer look at this project will positively reform the education system.
 New books and instruction materials will mean rejuvenated students getting excited to learn.
 However, I hope the government pushes this one without pulling one string on the other end to tighten.
 All education sectors must receive this privilege equally.
 This help from the government will help secure more teachers staying at their jobs.
 They no longer need to get caught in between going for greener pastures and passion when they can have enough money to get by.

 13. School closures

-We can only hope to see changes in our Education System from the government in the near future, mostly tackling money issues.
-Until then let us be considerate to teachers as they juggle family life and these many problems that entails teaching in the Philippines.
+We can only hope to see changes in our Education System from the government shortly, mostly tackling money issues.
+Until then let us be considerate to teachers as they juggle family life and these many problems that entail teaching in the Philippines.

 - Congratulations, you are now a teacher – what’s next?